Libianca

-Libianca Kenzonkinboum Fonji (born July 23, 2000), known mononymously as Libianca, is a Cameroonian-American singer.
+Libianca Kenzonkinboum Fonji (born July 23, 2000), known mononymously as Libianca, is a Cameroonian singer.
 She is best known for her breakout single "People" (2022).
 She previously competed in the 21st season of American TV show The Voice in 2021.

 Early life

 Libianca Kenzonkinboum Fonji was born on July 23, 2000 in Minneapolis, Minnesota.
 In an interview with BBC News Pidgin, Libianca recalled that when she was four years old, her family experienced issues with immigration.
 Her mother decided to have the family relocate to Bamenda, Cameroon, before they could be deported.
 In her upbringing in Bamenda, Libianca sung in gospel choirs and attended a boarding school, where she learned how to play the guitar.

 2021–present: The Voice and "People"

 In 2021, Libianca competed on the twenty-first season of NBC's The Voice, where Blake Shelton was her coach.
 She made her way to the top 20 before being eliminated.
 Her covers of "Everything I Wanted" and "Woman" on the show were later released as singles via West Side Creative Agency.